Adrenal tumor: Adrenal glands

 Adrenal glands, also known as the suprarenal glands, are located above each kidney and in the retroperitoneal space.
 They produce and regulate different hormones, including stress hormones like cortisol and hormones that regulate salt and water balance like aldosterone.
 The glands are triangular-shaped and are composed of two types of tissues: the cortex and the medulla.
 The glands are surrounded by a capsule made up of connective tissue and consist of outer portion or the cortex, and the inner portion or the medulla.
 The outer cortex is further divided into three layers, named the zona glomerulosa, zona fasciculata and zona reticularis, all which produce critical steroid hormones.

 The inner portion or the medulla produces catecholamines such as adrenaline (epinephrine) and norepinephrine.
-Mineralocorticoid hormones like aldosterone, which regulates blood pressure, kidney function, and certain sex hormones, are produced by the outer layer of the adrenal cortex or the zona glomerulosa.Glucocorticoids, which are produced by the middle layer of the adrenal cortex, or the zona fasciculata.
+Mineralocorticoid hormones like aldosterone, which regulates blood pressure, kidney function, and certain sex hormones, are produced by the outer layer of the adrenal cortex or the zona glomerulosa.
+Glucocorticoids are produced by the middle layer of the adrenal cortex, or the zona fasciculata.
 Glucocorticoids are critical for regulation of blood sugar and the immune system, as well as response to physiological stress.
 Androgens, which aid in the development of secondary sex characteristics, are produced by the inner zona reticularis.
 DHEA (dehydroepiandrosterone) is the most commonly found hormone in the body and is a precursor in the production of progesterone, estrogen, cortisol and testosterone.